Eastern Taiwan, Taiwan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to get the correct type.
-A lot of adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Take care to choose the correct kind.
+The vast majority of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most places.

 Make your flight more comfortable with an airplane phone mount